 Dick Anthony Williams

 A judge commits suicide, and his secretary is found murdered.
 A homeless deaf-mute man, Carl Anderson is arrested for her murder.
 Public defender Kathleen is assigned by the court as his ...
 See full summary »

 John Drake is a special operative for NATO, specializing in security assignments against any subversive element which threatened world peace.
 The series featured exotic locales from all ...
 See full summary »

 Sets used for this film/double episode were later reused for The Prisoner (1967).
 Many actors from the series appear in this film.
 This film edits together the first two episodes of what was to have been the third season of Secret Agent (1964).
-After filming these episodes, Patrick McGoohan quit the series in order to create The Prisoner (1967) The character of Potter, played by 'Christopher Benjamin', reappears in an episode of The Prisoner (1967), which is considered evidence that the lead character of that series (referred to only as No. 6) was in fact John Drake.
+After filming these episodes, Patrick McGoohan quit the series in order to create The Prisoner (1967) The character of Potter, played by 'Christopher Benjamin', reappears in an episodes of The Prisoner (1967), which is considered evidence of the lead character of the series (referred to only as No. 6) was in fact John Drake.
 See more »

 When Drake visits the policeman Commander Yamada in his Tokyo office, Yamada has a map of Tokyo Bay behind him written in English.
 A real police office in Tokyo would have had a Japanese, or at least bilingual map.
 See more »

 Koroshi (1966) had the same plot of You Only Live Twice (1967)